SomeRanDev/reflaxe.GDScript/README.md

 # Loading Your GDScript Output as a Plugin

 If you choose to output a Godot plugin, the setup process is very easy.
-Generate the GDScript code into a folder in your addons folder for your Godot project.
+Generate the GDScript code into a folder in your "addons" folder for your Godot project.
 For example:
 ```
 -D gdscript-output=MY_GODOT_PROJECT/addons/haxe_output
 ```